PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   dedicated indexed owner, replaces operator-distance pairing with complete branch/shape/coordinate contracts, and updates shared Reshape constants with deterministic copy-on-write before removing three layout adapters.
+- the latest checkpoint moves pseudo-expanded LeakyReLU passthrough to a dedicated indexed owner, preserves public and legacy boundaries with the pre-permutation instead of mutating shared post constants, and hands the maintained graph index directly to the existing native-activation fusion.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain